 Hailed as a soaring architectural achievement, the new Richard Gilder Center for Science, Education and Innovation represents the first major expansion on the American Museum of Natural History’s 150-year old campus since the Rose Center for Earth and Space.
 The project includes world-class research lab facilities and scientific collections, next-generation classrooms, and innovative exhibitions, including the family insectarium and butterfly conservatory.
 Other program elements include a library, dining and retail amenities, as well as supporting infrastructure and administrative spaces.

 The Gilder project creates more than 30 new connections among 10 of the Museum’s buildings – linking the entire four-block campus and establishing a new entrance in the adjacent Theodore Roosevelt Park.
 The complex program required the coordination of a complex public approvals and community engagement process; phasing of construction around ongoing Museum operations; funding from multiple sources, including the City of New York; and integration of the program, sustainability, infrastructure, and operational needs

 Role + Responsibilities

-Over the last twenty years, Zubatkin has had the privilege of partnering with the Museum on its major capital projects and other master planning initiatives.
-For the new Richard Gilder Center for Science, Education and Innovation, AMNH engaged Zubatkin to serve as their owner’s representative.
-In coordination with AMNH’s team, Zubatkin is responsible for overseeing the planning, design and construction of the building.
-The firm is also responsible for managing the financial reporting, project controls and the coordination of funding from multiple sources.
+Over the past 28 years, Zubatkin has had the privilege of partnering with the Museum on its major capital projects and other master planning initiatives.
+Working closely with the Museum’s leadership and stakeholder groups, Zubatkin was responsible for overseeing the planning, design, and construction of the Gilder Center, including the development of the exhibits, implementation of over 50 enabling projects, and adjacent park improvements.